 Getting out of our comfort zones is a scary concept for many people.
 We are trained from an early edge to fear the unknown and to be careful when straying too far.

 Babies are born with only two fears – a fear of loud noises and a fear of falling.
-Every other fear that comes afterwards is a learned behaviour.
+Every other fear that comes afterward is a learned behavior.

-Our parents warn us against every conceivable danger and our mothers constantly call us back when we stray too far in the park.
+Our parents warned us against every conceivable danger and our mothers constantly call us back when we stray too far in the park.

 In this way, we’re really not trained to “get out of our comfort zone.”
 The mere thought of it is enough to turn people’s stomachs.
 But, let’s be honest, this is the only way we learn.